Heart failure: Medication

 Quadruple medical therapy using a combination of angiotensin receptor-neprilysin inhibitors (ARNI), beta blockers, mineralocorticoid receptor antagonists (MRA), and sodium/glucose cotransporter 2 inhibitors (SGLT2 inhibitors) is the standard of care as of 2021 for heart failure with reduced ejection fraction (HFrEF).

 There is no convincing evidence for pharmacological treatment of heart failure with preserved ejection fraction (HFpEF).
 Medication for HFpEF is symptomatic treatment with diuretics to treat congestion.
 Managing risk factors and comorbidities such as hypertension is recommended in HFpEF.

-Inhibitors of the renin–angiotensin system (RAS) are recommended in heart failure.
-The angiotensin receptor-neprilysin inhibitors (ARNI) sacubitril/valsartan is recommended as first choice of RAS inhibitors in American guidelines published by AHA/ACC in 2022.
-Use of angiotensin-converting enzyme (ACE) inhibitors (ACE-I), or angiotensin receptor blockers (ARB) if the person develops a long-term cough as a side effect of the ACE-I, is associated with improved survival, fewer hospitalizations for heart failure exacerbations, and improved quality of life in people with heart failure.
+Inhibitors of the renin–angiotensin system (RAS) are recommended for heart failure.
+The angiotensin receptor-neprilysin inhibitors (ARNI) sacubitril/valsartan is recommended as the first choice of RAS inhibitors in American guidelines published by AHA/ACC in 2022.
+Use of ACE inhibitor, or angiotensin receptor blockers (ARBs) if the person develops a long-term cough as a side effect of the ACE-I, is associated with improved survival, fewer hospitalizations for heart failure exacerbations, and improved quality of life in people with heart failure.
 European guidelines published by ESC in 2021 recommends that ARNI should be used in those who still have symptoms while on an ACE-I or ARB, beta blocker, and a mineralocorticoid receptor antagonist.
 Use of the combination agent ARNI requires the cessation of ACE-I or ARB therapy at least 36 hours before its initiation.

 Beta-adrenergic blocking agents (beta blockers) add to the improvement in symptoms and mortality provided by ACE-I/ARB.
 The mortality benefits of beta blockers in people with systolic dysfunction who also have atrial fibrillation is more limited than in those who do not have it.
 If the ejection fraction is not diminished (HFpEF), the benefits of beta blockers are more modest; a decrease in mortality has been observed, but reduction in hospital admission for uncontrolled symptoms has not been observed.

 In people who are intolerant of ACE-I and ARB or who have significant kidney dysfunction, the use of combined hydralazine and a long-acting nitrate, such as isosorbide dinitrate, is an effective alternate strategy.
 This regimen has been shown to reduce mortality in people with moderate heart failure.
 It is especially beneficial in the black population.

 Use of a mineralocorticoid antagonist, such as spironolactone or eplerenone, in addition to beta blockers and ACE-I, can improve symptoms and reduce mortality in people with symptomatic heart failure with reduced ejection fraction (HFrEF).

-SGLT2 inhibitors are used for heart failure.
+SGLT2 inhibitors are used for heart failure with reduced ejection fraction as they have demonstrated benefits in reducing hospitalizations and mortality, regardless of whether an individual has comorbid Type 2 Diabetes or not.